FinleyHad/CRM-Prototype/README.md

-The rewritten markdown content that would fit at $SELECTION_PLACEHOLDER$ is:

 > **Note:** The following Mermaid diagram uses syntax compatible with Mermaid version 10.7.0.
 If you encounter a syntax error, ensure your Markdown renderer or tool supports at least this version of Mermaid.

 # CS1OP-CW1